abpio/abp-commercial-docs/en/themes/lepton-x/blazor.md

 {{if UI == "Blazor"}}

 #### Updating Bundles on Layout Changes
 Layout changes requires bundling and restarting the application.
 Before bundling, you have to add your layout to `appsettings.json`.
 Make sure `AbpCli:Bundle:Paramters` has `LeptonXTheme.Layout` key with your layout name.
-Available values are `side-menu` & `top-menu`
+Available values are `side-menu` & `top-menu`.

 _You can add the following section to root level of your appsettings.json file if not added._